 Flush solutions, on the other hand, are designed for clearing catheters and should be safe if infused.
-Most often they are a lower concentration of heparin, 10 or 20 units/ml, in normal (0.9%) saline, or just plain 0.9% saline.
+Most often they are a lower concentration of heparin, 10 or 20 units/ml, in 0.9% NaCl (Normal Saline), or just 0.9% NaCl (Normal Saline) USP Sterile Grade without heparin.

 There is no one right answer to a lock or flush solution formulation; it depends on your protocol (infusing is easier than blood sampling, for example), the species, your surgery, and your catheter system.
 For example, CRL was able to keep 84% of mouse JVC catheters patent out to 9 weeks using only saline - no anticoagulant at all - but dosing daily.